kjubar-fs/stardew-data-parser/notes.md

 - `duration` - buff duration
 - `spriteIndex` - index of sprite in the sprite directory
 - `isDebuff` - `true` if the buff is actually a debuff
-- `effects` - a [string: value] object where the key is a stat name and the value is the adjustment amount
+- `effects` - a [string: number] object where the key is a stat name and the value is the adjustment amount

 #### Optional:
 - `description` - buff description (en-US)